1. What is the Chantilly Academy?

 - Choose 2 courses on the application (1st choice and 2nd choice.)

-- Some classes do require you to write a short essay explaining your interests, experience and career goals.
+- Complete the Student Statement: write a short essay explaining your interests, experience and career goals.

 - Applications are due at the end of March for the upcoming year.